 Despite the need to catch our breath, we couldn’t wait to get out of the smelly cove.

-Bring your own sunscreen and camera for the kayak tour.
+TIPS: Bring your own sunscreen and camera for the kayak tour.
 Adventure Dalmatia does give a small plastic jar that can keep your camera and shades dry.
 There is also a large dry-bag available with them, for all your valuables.

-Visit to the Franciscan Monastery
+Visit the Franciscan Monastery

 The monastery’s solid stone walls transport you instantly from the hustle and bustle on the Placa to the medieval times.